 Air Pollution

-Overflowing garbage can decomposes and contaminates the air with toxic particles such as nitrous oxide and methane.
+Overflowing garbage can decompose and contaminate the air with toxic particles such as nitrous oxide and methane.
 And these toxic gases not only cause respiratory problems but also affect overall human health.

 Contamination of Surface Water